angelomendonca/devops-2/puppet/README.md

 ---
 The script provides a 8 hour cache after the first  run, putting in evidence the mongo primary server fqdn and cronMaster webserver.

+Usage
+---
+The script accept 2 parameters:

+- first : environment
+- second : role   (optional)

+The  output will colorize the cronMaster and primary mongo server for every replicaSet

 How to contribute
 ---